codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

 ### 2.1 - The First Integration Test

-Now we can finally start to write some code, we already have a repository and we want to be able to switch between implementations, so let's extract an interface from `LocalFileTaskRepository` with the method `save`.
+Now we can finally start to write some code, we already have a repository and we want to be able to switch between implementations.
+So let's extract an interface from `LocalFileTaskRepository` with the method `save`.

 First, we extract an `interface` from our repository with the method `save`.